hwameistor/hwameistor/docs/docs/faqs.md

 We suggest using a single pod for deployment because the block data volumes can not be shared.

-**For the traditional shared storage:**
+### For the traditional shared storage:

 StatefulSet will deploy replicas to other worker nodes for workload distribution and will also create a PV data volume for each replica.

-Deployment will also deploy replicas to other worker nodes for workload distribution but will share the same PV data volume (only for NFS).
+The `Deployment` will also deploy replicas to other worker nodes for workload distribution but will share the same PV data volume (only for NFS).
 We suggest using a single pod for block storage because the block data volumes can not be shared.